 Invest in a good style guide.
 It also helps to take an online or campus course on writing and editing.

 To improve your self-editing results, don’t hesitate to delete or consolidate sections that appear redundant.
 Succinct wording makes a work more readable and easier to comprehend.

 When possible, avoid passive verbs (is, was, were), and choose verbs wisely so they can convey a thought without the support of adjectives and adverbs.

 To more easily identify punctuation errors, try enlarging the print.

 To locate grammatical problems, read each word aloud.
 If a sentence or phrase sounds awkward when read aloud, it’s probably an awkward sentence.

 Avoid editing your own work immediately after writing.
 If possible, give yourself a day or two, and then return to the work with a fresh eye.

 Want to know more about Magnifico Manuscripts and tips for authors?

-Visit Lorraine’s interviews with author MK McClintock—HERE
+Visit Lorraine’s interview with author MK McClintock—HERE